Type 3 Diabetes – Causes, Symptoms & Treatment

 - The primary symptom is memory loss, where a person forgets essential activities.
 It affects daily living and social interactions.
-You tend to forget recent memories and may ask the same thing repeatedly.
+One may tend to forget recent memories and ask the same things repeatedly.

-- You start to do things slower and become confused about simple things like names, dates or places.
-It decreases your ability to make judgements based on information.
+- One may start to do things slower and get confused over simple things like names, dates or places.
+It decreases one’s ability to make judgements based on the available information.

-- You start to withdraw from work or social activities and experience sudden changes in personality or demeanour.
+- One may start to withdraw from work or social activities and experience sudden changes in personality or demeanour.

-None of these symptoms diagnoses that you have type 3 diabetes or Alzheimer’s disease.
-But if you observe these symptoms in yourself or a loved one, consult a doctor immediately.
+None of these symptoms is a conclusive indication of Type 3 Diabetes.
+However, if you observe these symptoms in yourself or a loved one, it’s advisable to consult a doctor as early as possible.

-Could You Be at Risk of Type 3 Diabetes?
+Could You Be At Risk Of Developing Type 3 Diabetes?

-People with insulin resistance, particularly those with type 2 diabetes, are at increased risk of suffering from type 3 diabetes.
-While type 3 diabetes does not develop without having high blood glucose levels, having type 2 diabetes appears to accelerate its progression.
+People with insulin resistance, particularly those with type 2 diabetes, are at an increased risk of suffering from type 3 diabetes.
 Furthermore, those with amyloid-beta protein deposits in the pancreas are more likely to suffer from type 3 diabetes-induced Alzheimer’s disease.

 A particular gene can make some people more likely to develop type 3 diabetes.
 And about 20% of diabetic people tend to carry the gene.
 It shows a significant relation with insulin resistance in the brain, leading to type 3 diabetes.
 But for prevention, a healthy lifestyle is the best approach.